Leslie8826/SQL/Oracle/Project 1/4. Creation of stage table/README.md

       select * from hr_stage

-Convention on some data in HR_STAGE table:
+ <br>Convention on some data in HR_STAGE table:
    - null values were assigned with 0 in country_id column (to respect the uniqueness constraint of the primary key in the tables we would create later. in that case hr2_country)
    - null values were assigned with 'NONE' in region_id column (to respect the uniqueness constraint of the primary key in the tables we would create later. in that case, hr2_region)
    - null values were replaced with unique values greater or equal than 9000 starting at 9000 in location_id column (to respect the uniqueness constraint of the primary key in the tables we would create later. in that case, hr2_region)
    - null values were replaced with unique values greater or equal than 800 starting at 800 in department_id column (to respect the uniqueness constraint of the primary key in the tables we would create later. in that case, hr2_region)